basho/machi/doc/README.md

 self-management algorithm proposed for Machi.
 Most material has been moved to the [high-level-chain-mgr.pdf](high-level-chain-mgr.pdf) document.

-### cluster-of-clusters (directory)
+### cluster (directory)

-This directory contains the sketch of the "cluster of clusters" design strawman for partitioning/distributing/sharding files across a large number of independent Machi clusters.
+This directory contains the sketch of the cluster design strawman for partitioning/distributing/sharding files across a large number of independent Machi chains.